 Make it a Set with Mermaid Sugar Scrub Cubes

 I whipped up this easy mermaid sugar scrub you might like to pair with these bath bombs.
 This would make a great gift set – they are color-coordinating and you can make the same scents or use others to mix it up.

 They are really, really, really easy to make, friends.
 And it’s a perfect way to use up some leftover ingredients.

 Below is the written and printable tutorial for these bath bombs.
 I’ve been making them for years so if you have any questions, please use the comment section below.

 Alternate Way to Make and Gift Mermaid Bath Bombs

-If you’re not familiar with SLSA, it’s just an additive which helps give more fizzy bubbles to the bath bombs.
-It’s 100% optional.
+Additionally, when I make bath bombs for my daughter who has sensitive skin, I leave off the SLSA called for in some recipes.
+It’s just a personal choice.
+If you’re not familiar with SLSA, it’s an additive that helps give more fizzy bubbles to the bath bombs and it is 100% optional.
 Either way, these mermaid bath bombs are absolutely stunning without the sprinkles.